top of page

 Los Angeles, 2100 Highland Ave, Los Angeles, CA 90068, USA

-Hollywood Heritage Museum’s Spring 2024 exhibition culls from the private collections of over 20 motion picture memorabilia collectors to showcase treasures of the Golden Age of Hollywood including costumes, rare studio artifacts, the Jean Harlow "Farewell to Earth" painting and much more!
+Hollywood Heritage Museum’s Spring 2024 exhibit culls from the private collections of over 20 motion picture memorabilia collectors to exhibit treasures of the Golden Age of Hollywood including costumes, rare studio artifacts, the Jean Harlow "Farewell to Earth" painting and much more!

 Our Goal, Vision & Commitment